 That's not to say no one can help you figure it out.
 Spiritual directors often use the Enneagram, as do counselors, in their work.
 A close friend or family member may be a great listening board and source of insights as you figure things out.

 OK, OK.
 I hear you.
 You don't really have time to read all the type profiles or you're worried you'll get it wrong.
 There are a couple of options.

-Of course, there are free tests but I can't really recommend them because they are not necessarily accurate.
+There are free tests but I can't really recommend them because they are not necessarily accurate.
 The Enneagram Institute has a short free 36 question test.
 EI also offers a full-length 144 question test for $10.
-I understand if you don't want to pay for the in-depth test but those results will be more reliable.
+I've also heard good things about the app EnneaApp.

 Now You Know Your Type...